SHoeks/HomeRange/README.md

 # view HomeRange metadata directly as PDF in the browser
 ViewMetaData()

+# Or access the metadata from the HomeRange vignettes
+vignette(package="HomeRange","Metadata")

 # get the dataset, this function automatically downloads and imports the data
 HomeRangeData <- GetHomeRangeData() # by default IncludeReferences is set to FALSE